- Approved Chargeback Rates

-- Auditable financial, statistical and other records related to chargeback operations are the responsibility of the chargeback team chairman and must be retained for three years from the end of the fiscal year to which the records relate.
+- Auditable financial, statistical and other records related to chargeback operations are the responsibility of the Chargeback Committee Chairperson and must be retained for six years from the end of the fiscal year to which the records relate.
 Records are subject to audit by federal and other sponsors as well as internal and external auditors and University administrators.

 III.
 Rate Development:

 - Care should be given to identifying all costs on the Chargeback Rate Development Worksheet, as this will be the basis upon which chargeback rates will be established.
 Where possible, actual costs for the good and service should be documented and presented.
 Often it will be necessary to estimate activity and costs and the basis for such estimates should be clearly identified and explained.

 - All internal users must be charged the same rate for a good or service provided by

 a chargeback operation.
 There are two user designations for the purposes of billing

 - Internal users: those using State, IFR, DIFR, SUTRA, RF or BUF funds.

 - External users: those who do not pay through the above funding sources

 - While the base rate for a good or service for all users will remain the same, external users may be charged higher rates.
 A separate account must be established when there are a significant number of internal and external users of the good or service.
 External users must be charged at least the initial cost plus 13% overhead.